Najoj/programming-haskell/chapter-07/exercises.md

                         | otherwise = x : xs
     ```

-    Note: in the prelude the first two of these functions are generic functions rather than being spekifik to the type of lists.
+    Note: in the prelude the first two of these functions are generic functions rather than being specific to the type of lists.

   * *Answers in exercise.*